Kadee80/webdev_fa2024/Week01/README.md

   - DO NOT WORRY ABOUT CSS STYLING THIS WEEK!

 - Use `git add` `git commit` and `git push` to upload these folders and files to Github, just like we did in class this week.

+**Reminder: Documentation is 5% of your grade at IDM.
+A clean repo with detailed markdown files and commented code is an easy way to achieve this!**